 - Whisk together until combined.

-- Add eggs, almond milk and vanilla and whisk until combined.
+- Add eggs, almond milk, coconut sugar and vanilla and whisk until combined.

 - Add melted coconut oil and fold in until batter is smooth.